Psychometric Tests#

 Returned Results:

-• WikiVocab_rt_mean_sec: Mean reaction time across all trials
+• WikiVocab_rt_mean_sec: Mean reaction time across all trials (filtered by minimum RT)

 • WikiVocab_accuracy: Overall accuracy across all trials